antonjan/Solar-inverter-pvbutler-screen-scraping/README.md

 This repository will have the PvButler solar wifi dongle code that will screenscrape the server.pvbutler.com website and get all your solar data and then send it to an mqtt server<br>
 This works on my sacolar inverter but I think it will also work on the Growatt inverters<br>
-I used the following Cycolar wifi dongle pluged into my Inverter pushing the data to the http://server.pvbutler.com server Picture of usb to wifi dongle
+I used the following Cycolar wifi dongle pluged into my Inverter pushing the data to the http://server.pvbutler.com server Picture of usb to wifi dongle<br>
 ![Alt text](sacolar_wifi_dongle.jpg?raw=true "USB wifi dongle")<br>
-Picture of pvbutler website tht this program scrape
+Picture of pvbutler website tht this program scrape<br>
 ![Alt text](pvbuttler_screen.jpg?raw=true "pvbutler web page")<br>

 ## Usage